MAPC/massbuilds-legacy/README.md

 - :city_sunrise: __Understand the neighborhood__ through neighborhood context, including demographics and transportation information such as income breakdowns, public transit access, average parking ratios, and walkability scores.
 - :mailbox_with_mail: __Subscribe__ to developments, neighborhoods, or saved searches, and receive notifications when the developments or areas that interest you change.
 - :european_post_office: Create __organization pages__ to keep all of your team's developments in one place.
-- :+1: __Gain reputation__ by contributing developments, improving data quality, or moderating developments.
+- :trophy: __Gain reputation__ by contributing developments, improving data quality, or moderating developments.
-- __Claim__ developments that your development team is working on in the real world, and __Flag__ developments that you think need attention.
+- :pushpin: __Claim__ developments that your development team is working on in the real world.
+- :triangular_flag_on_post: __Flag__ developments that you think need moderator attention.

 ### Roadmap